Easter services announced

 Roseville United Methodist Church — Good Friday Service, 7 p.m.
 Easter Sunday Sunrise Service, 6:30 a.m. followed by breakfast; Easter Service, 9 a.m.

-St. Paul’s Episcopal Church — Palm Sunday, 8 and 10 a.m., with second service preceded with the Blessing of the Palms on The Green; Maundy Thursday, 6 p.m.
+St. Paul’s Episcopal Church — Maundy Thursday, 6 p.m.
 Agape Meal with foot washing, Stripping of the Altar starts at 6 p.m. followed by dish-to-share meal; Good Friday Passion and Stations of the Cross, noon; Holy Saturday, 8 p.m.; Easter Sunday services at 8 and 10 a.m. (includes activities for children during coffee hour).
 No Godly Play/Sunday School.
 Located at the corner of Pearl and Charles streets, with the Rev. Edward K. Erb.
 FMI: 570-724-4771 or rectorstpauls@ptd.net.

 All Saints Episcopal Church — Sunrise Easter Morning Worship Service at 6 a.m. in Brookland, Potter County.

-St. Peter’s Catholic Church — Palm Sunday Mass at 5 p.m.* Saturday and 8:30 a.m.
-Sunday; Holy Thursday Mass at 7 p.m.*; Good Friday 12:10 p.m.* Liturgy of the Word and 7 p.m.
+St. Peter’s Catholic Church — Holy Thursday Mass at 7 p.m.*; Good Friday 12:10 p.m.* Liturgy of the Word and 7 p.m.
 Stations of the Cross; Holy Saturday: Blessing of the baskets at noon, Easter Vigil Mass at 8 p.m.*; Easter Sunday Mass at 8 a.m.* and 10 a.m. (* denotes livestream services).
 Located at 47 Central Ave., Wellsboro

 Vineyard Church of Wellsboro — Good Friday, 7 p.m. at Coolidge Theater of Deane Center, Wellsboro; Easter Sunday: Outdoor Sunrise Service at 6:45 a.m. at Three Springs Ministries in Nauvoo, refreshments after service; Resurrection Service at 10 a.m. at Coolidge Theater in Deane Center, Wellsboro.